Investor

 The only end-to-end design and manufacturing player in microelectronics sector

-The market will continue to grow at an average annual rate of 15% until 2030.
-The share of domestic production output is expected to increase from 20% in 2023 to 45% by 2030.
+According to updated forecasts, the market will continue to grow at an average annual rate of 14% until 2030.
+The share of domestic production output is expected to increase from 25% in 2024 to 44% by 2030***.

 2023